Dutch Villages of Friesland

 - Coffee & tea on board

-- 24-speed city touring bike with helmet, water bottle, rear panniers, lock, & repair kit (on request)
+- 24-speed touring bike with helmet, water bottle, panniers, & lock

 - Cycling tour guide